-Prerequisite: DNC 166, 167, or 168.
+Prerequisite(s): DNC 166, 167, or 168.

 Development of dance technique and performance skills.
 Includes learning dances, the principles of dance composition, and the concert experience.
+May be taken four times for a maximum of four credit hours.
 (Same as FSS 169.)